Get a sun-sational 50% discount with Crunch - deal expires soon!

-During a recession rather than make redundancies your Employer may choose to make other changes to your Employment contract.
+During a down-turn in work, rather than make redundancies, your employer may choose to make other changes to your employment contract.
 An option they may have to consider is short-time working.
 This is when your hours of work are reduced (by reducing the number of days per week you work, or the hours per day you work) by more than 50%, and your pay is reduced accordingly.

-This change can be imposed on you only if there is a contractual right to do so or a collective agreement (with a Union) to do so.
-If neither of these exist your Employer should consult with your (or your Union representatives) about why this change is necessary, with a view to seeking consent.
+This change can be imposed on you only if there is a contractual right to do so (i.e. it is already written in your contract) or a collective agreement (with a Union) to do so.
+If neither of these exist your employer should consult with your (or your Union representatives) about why this change is necessary, with a view to seeking consent.

 If the change of hours is imposed on you without agreement, you may be able to make a claim at Employment Tribunal for: